rohitaga/Spaces-Location-Analytics/README.md

 ## Deployment

 This app is deployed on Streamlit Cloud.
-For local deployment, use the following command:
+For local deployment